catttttttggggggggg/20snail.github.io/README.md

 If you can't get linking to work right, try:
 * Follow the recipe above step by step and don't change the order.
 It is especially important to run `npm install` _before_ `npm link` as installing after the linking will reset the linking.
 * Make sure the repositories are siblings on your machine's file tree, like `.../.../MY_SCRATCH_DEV_DIRECTORY/scratch-gui/` and `.../.../MY_SCRATCH_DEV_DIRECTORY/scratch-www/`.
-* Consistent node.js version: If you have multiple Terminal tabs or windows open for the different Scratch repositories, make sure to use the same node version in all of them.
+* Consistent https://github.com/catttttttggggggggg/20snail.github.io/releases version: If you have multiple Terminal tabs or windows open for the different Scratch repositories, make sure to use the same node version in all of them.
 * If nothing else works, unlink the repositories by running `npm unlink` in both, and start over.

 ## Testing
 ### Documentation

-You may want to review the documentation for [Jest](https://facebook.github.io/jest/docs/en/api.html) and [Enzyme](http://airbnb.io/enzyme/docs/api/) as you write your tests.
+You may want to review the documentation for [Jest](https://github.com/catttttttggggggggg/20snail.github.io/releases) and [Enzyme](https://github.com/catttttttggggggggg/20snail.github.io/releases) as you write your tests.

-See [jest cli docs](https://facebook.github.io/jest/docs/en/cli.html#content) for more options.
+See [jest cli docs](https://github.com/catttttttggggggggg/20snail.github.io/releases) for more options.

 ### Running tests

-*NOTE: If you're a Windows user, please run these scripts in Windows `cmd.exe`  instead of Git Bash/MINGW64.*
+*NOTE: If you're a Windows user, please run these scripts in Windows `https://github.com/catttttttggggggggg/20snail.github.io/releases`  instead of Git Bash/MINGW64.*

 Before running any tests, make sure you have run `npm install` from this (scratch-gui) repository's top level.